 The North Atlantic Oscillation (NAO) Index as defined by Rogers (1984) is the difference in winter (December, January and February) sea level atmospheric pressures between the Azores and Iceland and is a measure of the strength of the winter westerly and northwesterly winds over the Northwest Atlantic.
-A high NAO index corresponds to an intensification of the Icelandic Low and Azores High, which in most years creates strong northwest winds, cold air and sea temperatures and heavy ice conditions on the NL Shelf regions.
-During both 1999 and 2000 the NAO was well above normal, however, the colder-than-normal winter conditions usually associated with high NAO values did not extend into this region due to shifting anomalies in the sea level pressure (SLP) fields.
+A high NAO index results from an intensification of the Icelandic Low and Azores High.
+In most years this creates strong northwest winds, cold air and sea temperatures and heavy ice conditions on the NL Shelf regions.
+During both 1999 and 2000 the NAO was well above normal.
+However, the colder-than-normal winter conditions usually associated with high NAO values did not extend into this region due to shifting anomalies in the sea level pressure (SLP) fields.
 The NAO index for 2001 to 2004 was below normal indicating a reduced Arctic outflow to the Northwest Atlantic during the winter months.
 In 2005, the index was slightly above normal whereas in 2006, it was slightly below normal and in both cases, the spatial patterns in the SLP fields during the winter months resulted in very weak northwesterly winds over the Newfoundland and Labrador area.
+In 2007 the index returned to slightly above normal, indicating slightly colder conditions.
 The difference in SLP between Nuuk in West Greenland and Gander NL show similar patterns and correlation with local ocean conditions on the NL Shelf (Table 2).